Don't forget to check out our non-member, online Facebook group.

 ◦Moms’ activities: book club, wine club, socials, get acquainted tea, Mother’s Day Teas, mom’s night out

 ◦Dad’s activities: poker night, sports, dad’s night out

-◦Family Activities: picnics, parties (holiday, spring egg hunt, etc.), camping, social events for school aged kids
+◦Family Activities: picnics, parties (holiday themed, spring egg hunt, etc.), camping, social events for school aged kids.

 Multiple Miracles Association